hydromac/F-Heat_dev/docs/installation.rst

     :width: 100 %
     :align: center

-c) Select "All", search for "FHeat" and install the Plugin.
+#.
+Select "All", search for "FHeat" and install the Plugin.

 .. figure:: images//readme/qs3.png
     :alt: qs3.png
     :width: 100 %
     :align: center

-d) If the plugin toolbar is not visible, right-click on an empty space in the toolbar and check the "Plugin Toolbar" box.
+#.
+If the plugin toolbar is not visible, right-click on an empty space in the toolbar and check the "Plugin Toolbar" box.

 .. figure:: images//readme/qs4.png
     :alt: qs4.png
     :width: 100 %
     :align: center

-e) The plugin toolbar with the F|Heat icon will then become visible.
+#.
+The plugin toolbar with the F|Heat icon will then become visible.

 .. figure:: images//readme/qs5.png
     :alt: qs5.png
     :width: 100 %
     :align: center

-f) It is advisable to save the project before starting F|Heat, as the plugin utilizes the project directory to save files.
+#.
+It is advisable to save the project before starting F|Heat, as the plugin utilizes the project directory to save files.
 The project can be saved by clicking the save icon or by selecting "Project" > "Save As...".

 .. figure:: images//readme/qs6.png
     :alt: qs6.png
     :width: 100 %
     :align: center

-g) F|Heat starts by clicking the icon in the toolbar.
+#.
+F|Heat starts by clicking the icon in the toolbar.